 Foxwood Tax Search is unique from your average search firm - we recognize the value of highly-specialized searches, using our Unique Process and consultative approach to find a perfect match for both client & candidate.

-We target the top tax minds in the continent for our select clientele, comprising the largest tax departments in Canada.
+We target the top tax minds in the continent for our select clientele, comprising the largest tax departments in Canada and the United States.
 For high-end tax talent of every level - Chief Tax Officers, VPs of Tax, Senior Tax Analysts, Tax Directors, and more - contact us today!

 |Posted in: Tax Professionals|